UA-DETRAC: A New Benchmark and Protocol for Multi-Object Detection and Tracking: Benchmark Dataset

-We evaluate four state-of-the-art object detection algorithms in the proposed benchmark~\footnote{All source codes of the detection algorithms are publicly available or provided by the authors.}, including DPM~\cite{DBLP:journals/pami/FelzenszwalbGMR10}, ACF~\cite{DBLP:journals/pami/DollarABP14}, R-CNN~\cite{DBLP:conf/cvpr/GirshickDDM14}, and CompACT~\cite{DBLP:conf/iccv/CaiMN15}.
-We retrain these methods on the \ds-train dataset and evaluate their performance on the \ds-test set.
-The DPM method is trained using a mixture of $3$ star-structured models, each having $2$ latent orientations.
+The DPM method is trained using a mixture of $3$ star-structured models where each one has $2$ latent orientations.
 The ACF cascade uses $2,048$ decision trees of depth $4$.
-For the CompACT scheme, we train a cascade of $2,048$ decision trees of depth $4$, using all handcrafted features in~\cite{DBLP:conf/iccv/CaiMN15} except CNN features.
-For the ACF and CompACT methods, the template size is set to $64\times{64}$.
-To detect vehicles with different aspect ratios, the original images are resized to six different aspect ratios before scanned by the detectors, such that only a single model is needed.
-A bounding box regression model based on the ACF features is trained for the ACF and CompACT detectors to get better detection performance.
-For the R-CNN algorithm, we fine-tune the AlexNet~\cite{DBLP:conf/nips/KrizhevskySH12} on the \ds-train dataset.
-Instead of using selective search to generate proposal, the output bounding boxes of the ACF method are warped to $227\times{227}$ pixels and then input into the R-CNN framework for classification.
-The bounding box regression is not used in the R-CNN method.
-The positive samples are all types of vehicles from the \ds-train dataset, while the KITTI-D dataset~\cite{DBLP:conf/cvpr/GeigerLU12} is used for hard negative mining.
+For the CompACT scheme \citep{DBLP:conf/iccv/CaiMN15}, we train a cascade of $2,048$ decision trees of depth $4$.
+For the ACF and CompACT methods, the template size is set to $64\times{64}$ pixels.
+To detect vehicles with different aspect ratios, the original images are resized to six different aspect ratios before being scanned by the detectors such that only a single model is needed.
+A bounding box regression model based on the ACF features is trained for the ACF and CompACT detectors for better performance.
+For the R-CNN algorithm, we fine-tune AlexNet \citep{DBLP:conf/nips/KrizhevskySH12} on the \ds-train set.
+Instead of using the selective search method \citep{DBLP:journals/ijcv/UijlingsSGS13} to generate proposals\footnote{Since the selective search method is less effective in generating accurate region proposals of vehicles, we use the outputs of ACF as proposals \citep{DBLP:conf/cvpr/HosangOBS15} for the R-CNN method.
+We need to ensure the proposals generated by ACF with high recall.
+If a proposal is not generated in the vicinity of an object, it will not be detected by R-CNN.}, the output bounding boxes of the ACF method are warped to $227\times{227}$ pixels and then fed into the R-CNN model for classification.
+For the Faster R-CNN algorithm, we fine-tune the VGG-16 backbone \citep{DBLP:journals/corr/SimonyanZ14a} on the \ds-train set.
+We use the default $3$ scales and $3$ aspect ratios to set the anchors, and top-$2000$ ranked proposals generated by the region proposal network (RPN) are used to train the second stage Fast R-CNN.
+The positive samples are all annotated vehicles from the \ds-train set with less than $50\%$ occlusion and truncation ratios, and the KITTI-D dataset \citep{DBLP:conf/cvpr/GeigerLU12} is used for mining hard negatives.
 The minimum size of the detected object is set to $25\times{25}$ pixels for all detectors.